-Perhaps best known for its increasingly popular ancient towns and cities rich in history, Poland also in fact surprises many visitors as place to visit if you’re looking for breathtaking landscapes peppered with hilltop castles and stunning lakes.
+Perhaps best known for its increasingly popular ancient towns and cities rich in history, Poland also in fact surprises many visitors as a place to visit if you’re looking for breathtaking landscapes peppered with hilltop castles and stunning lakes.
 For a Poland holiday with a twist, combine a city break in Krakow with a trip into the mountains where well-marked walking trails criss-cross the Tatras, or venture to Poland’s Baltic Coast to discover a landscape of windswept sand dunes.

 Lovers of architecture rarely fail to be taken in by the charms of the well-preserved centres of Krakow, Wroclaw and Gdansk, with each home to enough cobbled streets, Medieval churches, imposing castles, quaint cafes and fascinating museums with which to fill several days.